aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
 Said Rabbi Yitsḥaq bar Naḥmani, at that time the blessed Holy One caught seventy lower officials from the officials of the nations of the earth and pierced them with an awl of fire, and said to them "Kill the men near you, and if one of them is left your souls for theirs!"
-And since the [Seleucid] Greeks were educated in arrows and swords, the angels came and inserted them into their hearts, so that their swords would go into their hearts and their bows be broken[foot]Psalm 37:15[/foot].
+And since the [Seleucid] Greeks were educated in arrows and swords, the angels came and inserted them into their hearts, so that their swords would go into their hearts and their bows be broken[foot]Psalms 37:15[/foot].
 And the Ḥashmonai were seeing the miracles and saying, "YHWH is fighting for us!"
 And every single king from the kings who were killed, angels would come up and waste them, and commanded upon the houses of Yisrael that they could not take spoils from the corpses.
 </div></td></tr>